White Smoke by Perfumer H

 You pass by houses, and some still have the lights on, and some not, but all started getting ready to call it a day.

 You smell the smoke coming out of the chimnies, from the freshly started fires, to warm the ones living in the houses.
-But it is fighting with the dense snowflakes to raise above, into the sky, as it is still a 'cold fire' , not completly burning the resins in the wood.
+But it is fighting with the dense snowflakes to rise above, into the sky, as it is still a 'cold fire' , not completly burning the resins in the wood.
 Some of that smoke loses the fight, and gets trapped in the air around the flakes, coming down, and manages to imprint memories along your journey.

 Taking out from the fire some wood, that started charing, but it was not completly burnt through, and the fire on it stops, as there's no more heat around it.
-That charred smoke that starts raising and fills up your nostrils.
+That charred smoke that starts rising and fills up your nostrils.
 Can't remember which type of wood exactly it was.

 Opening the school bench drawer, that probably was already old when it had your parents sit behind it, filled with pencils and crayons, all old, dried up one upon the other.